 Modified Bitumen Roofing Membrane

-Modified Bitumen roof systems utilize both the layered bitumen with an addition membrane cap sheet on the surface.
-The National Roofing Contractors Association refers to this type of roof system as a polymer modified bitumen membrane system.
+Modified Bitumen roof systems utilize both the layered bitumen with an additional membrane cap sheet on the surface.
+The National Roofing Contractors Association refers to this type of roof system as a polymer-modified bitumen membrane system.
 A more common term is a “hybrid system.”

 The advantage of the modified bitumen roofing system is durability, cost, and track-record.

-The multiple layers bitumen uses an extra layer of durability that can withstand strong storms and last a long time.
+- The multiple layers of bitumen use an extra layer of durability that can withstand strong storms and last a long time.
 Using modified bitumen further adds reinforcement to the roof and extends the roof life.

-Bitumen has a long track-record of success in the roofing industry.
-With over 100 years success, it continues to be a go-to for low-slope roofing systems.
-With the recent evolution of modified bitumen and hybrid systems, the popularity is likely to continue.
+- Bitumen has a long track record of success in the roofing industry.
+With over 100 years of success, it continues to be a go-to for low-slope roofing systems.
+With the recent evolution of modified bitumen and hybrid systems, popularity is likely to continue.